therealnv6/skateboard/README.md

 # scoreboards

 completely experimental. not suit for production

 # What's the purpose of `scoreboards`?

 We focus to fix the (in my opinion) terrible way of handling scoreboards most (public) scoreboard APIs do, namely: most scoreboard APIs tend to update the __entire__ scoreboard every X ticks, even if the line is static and will practically never change.

 Well, how do we fix this?
 The way we aim to fix this is to give the option to individually update the entries, through for example, listeners and/or only updating a specific entry every X ticks (keyword - specific, not the entire board).

+# Support

+We currently only support bukkit-based platforms, such as spigot, paperspigot, or other forked platforms.
+It shouldn't be hard to port this to another platform if you wish to do so.

 # Examples

 ```kt
         Scoreboards
             .registerOnJoin { player ->